edahelsinki/corand/README.md

 This repository contains constrained randomization (CORAND) library that has been described in:

 > Kai Puolamäki, Emilia Oikarinen, Andreas Henelius, 2019.
-Guided Visual Exploration of Relations in Data Sets.
-To appear.
+Guided Visual Exploration of Relations in Data Sets. <https://arxiv.org/abs/1905.02515>

 Other related manuscripts by us: